DUI Arrest at MacDill Airforce Base

 - a DUI arrest off-base usually results in the officer taking the driver's license and initiating an administative suspension of the driving privileges in Florida, even if the driver does not have a Florida's driver's license;

 After an arrest off base, call us to find out why you should ALWAYS fight an administrative suspension within 10 days of the arrest even if your commanding officer is pursuing an Article 15.
 If your case is being prosecuted in state court, then you should always hire a criminal defense attorney to fight those charges.

-In some DUI cases the defendant has a right to a jury trial if the statutory maximum sentence exceeds 6 months because:
+In some DUI cases, the defendant has a right to a jury trial if the statutory maximum sentence exceeds six (6) months because:

 - the DUI is charged as a second or subsequent offense; or

 - the DUI is charged as an enhanced DUI because the subject blew over a .15 or a minor was in the vehicle at the time of the offense; or

 - the DUI results in property damage or non-serious bodily injury; or

 - any felony version of DUI is charged.

 After a DUI arrest at MacDill Air Force Base, you will receive notice of a preliminary suspension of driving privileges.
 This preliminary suspension will become permanent (and normally lasts for 12 months) UNLESS you request an administrative hearing within ten (10) calendar days.

 It is important to request that administrative hearing because it allows your attorney to protect your privilege to drive, gather exculpatory evidence, and discover what each witness will say about the events surrounding the arrest.